How Can Braided Styles Not Be Rough On Edges?

-Additionally, the halo braid isn't tight because the twist is big, spread out, and made with lightweight braiding hair.
+Additionally, the halo braid isn't tight because the braid is big, spread out, and made with lightweight braiding hair.

 5. Tweak The Way Any of Your Braided Styles Are Done

-All styles, except allowing your hair to flow naturally, will place a strain on your edges, and braided styles are no exception.
+All styles, except allowing your hair to flow naturally, will place a strain on your edges, and the added tension from braided styles is no exception.
 Consequently, that's why it is essential to adjust the way you do braids and protective styling so that your edges are not getting beat up in the process.

 Say it with me "If It Isn't There, Don't Braid It!"

 Many braiders will force your hair into tight braids, or part another strand of hair for an individual that is barely holding on itself!

 The importance of speaking up for your hair while you're in the chair is beyond explanation.
 So tell your stylist, 'if it isn't there, don't braid it,' and stick by your words!